weakphish/WeakVim/README.md

 - `plugins.lua`: Declares my plugins for packer.
 - `telescope-config.lua`: Configuration for `telescope` plugin.

-## Telescope usage
+## Telescope vs. LSP
-You may notice that the bindings are split by being defined in the LSP setup and in the Telescope configuration, accomplishing similar things.
-My goal was to make any sort of 'menu' items, i.e. actions that would require a selection or show a list like `show symbol references` be handled by Telescope, whereas simple motions like `go to definition` being handled in the LSP declaration.
-This differentiation lets Telescope be the main provider for nice looking menus rather than the status bar while keeping unchanged commands in the LSP configuration (i.e. `go to definition` which can be done through Telescope or the LSP plugin).
+You may notice that the bindings for some LSP features are defined in `telescope-config` rather than `completion` and use Telescope to call them.
+This is because Telescope provides some nice menus for various LSP features such as `show references`.
+Therefore, I decided to split off any LSP commands that provide a 'menu' to be handled by Telescope, since it generally looks nice than a buffer pop-up at the bottom.

 # Default Bindings
 Most bindings use the default leader key, SPC.
-A major key in selecting bindings was to try and keep them mnemonic.
+A major factor in selecting bindings was to try and keep them mnemonic.

 ## Telescope
-- `<leader>ff` to open a file finder
+- `<leader>ff` to open a file finder.
-- `<leader>fg` to open a fuzzy finder (ripgrep)
+- `<leader>fg` to open a fuzzy finder (ripgrep).
-- `<leader>fb` to open a buffer finder.
+- `<leader>fb` to open a buffer list.
 - `<leader>fh` to open a tag menu.
-- `<leader>gr` to search references to the hovered symbol
+- `<leader>gr` to search references to the symbol under the cursor.
-- `<leader>s` to search the document's symbols
+- `<leader>s` to search the document's symbols.

 ## Aerial (file outline)
-- `<leader>tb` to toggle Aerial outline
+- `<leader>tb` to toggle Aerial outline of symbols.

 ## LSP / Completion
 My configuration uses the default `nvim-lsp-setup` bindings.
 Copied below:

-- `<leader>k` = Show hover
+- `<leader>k` = Show pop-up of symbol under the cursor (generally, documentation).
-- `<leader>gd` = Go to symbol definition
+- `<leader>gd` = Go to symbol definition.
-- `<leader>gD` = Go to symbol declaration
+- `<leader>gD` = Go to symbol declaration.
-- `<leader>rn` = Rename symbol
+- `<leader>rn` = Rename symbol.
-- `<leader>ca` = Show code actions in a hover window
+- `<leader>ca` = Show code actions in a hover window.
-- `<leader>f` = Format selection
+- `<leader>f` = Format selection.